Generic Name: bendamustine (BEN da MUS teen)

 What is Treanda?

-Treanda (bendamustine) is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Treanda (bendamustine) is a cancer medicine that interferes with the growth of cancer cells and slows their growth and spread in the body.

 Treanda is used to treat chronic lymphocytic leukemia.
 It is also used to treat indolent B-cell non-Hodgkin lymphoma after other medications have been tried without successful treatment of this condition.